 Think about this.
 While pulling hard, bankside, with good side pressure on my right hand side, imagine a rod that is flexed well into the butt section.
 Now, I can sweep that rod up and over 180 degrees, until I’m pulling on my left hand side, with the same full flex into the rod butt.
 That’s great.
 But as I sweep back over to the right hand side, I can stop somewhere near the top as well.
 Correct?
 And I can maintain that same rod flex all the way from left to right, no matter how high the rod tip is.
 The only difference is in what direction I’m pulling the fish’s head — left, right or upward.

 So, side pressure is not just about putting the rod under a full flex and using the butt.
 Yes, we want to do that!
 But we can do the same thing with the fly rod at all angles.
-And we want side pressure because of all the other benefits — not because of any unique way in which side pressure bends the rod.
+We want side pressure because of the other benefits — not because of any unique way in which side pressure bends the rod.

 So why do so many anglers have the habit of fighting a trout with the rod tip up after the hookset?

-I think it’s just a natural instinct.
-Suddenly, we’re attached to a fish under the water that we want to get out of the water, and it’s our instinct to pull it up.
+I think it’s natural instinct.
+Suddenly, we’re attached to a fish under the water that we want to get out of the water, and it’s our tendancy to pull it up.
 Hand a kid a fishing rod of any kind, and they’ll pull upward after hooking a fish.
 That’s just the way it is.
 And it takes some kind of training to do otherwise.

 Also, for stillwater and saltwater anglers, pulling a fish up makes a lot of sense.
 It’s only when we must deal with the currents in a river when things get more complicated.